sarkar-abhranshu/weatherTSApp/README.md

 # Weather TypeScript App 🌤️

 A modern, responsive weather application built with React, TypeScript, and Tailwind CSS.
 Get real-time weather information for any city worldwide using the OpenWeatherMap API.
+Built to practice typescript.

 ## ✨ Features